MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Extended capabilities for Managed Google Play apps on personally-owned Android devices with a work profile<!-- 26554642  -->

 There will be new capabilities extended to work profile devices.
-The following capabilities were previously available only on corporately-owned devices:
+The following capabilities were previously available only on corporate-owned devices:

 - **Available apps for device groups**: You'll soon be able to use Intune to make apps available for device groups through the Managed Google Play store.
 Previously, apps could only be made available to user groups.